Skip to main content

 The residencies provide opportunities for participating artists to meet curators and arts professionals based in the North East and visit arts spaces in the region.
 During their residency, participants are invited to share their research and experiences with the wider public through hosting an open studio event, screening, artist’s talk, performance or workshop.

-This year, we have partnered with NART to support a North East-based emerging artist to spend a month in residence in Narva, Estonia in March 2024.
+This year, we will be partnering with NART to support a North East-based emerging artist to spend a month in residence in Narva, Estonia in 2026.
 Narva is located on the Estonian-Russian international border and is Estonia’s third largest city.

 The Estonian Contemporary Art Development Center (ECADC) is a non-profit foundation focused both on fostering international exposure for artists from Estonia and on developing the contemporary art scene in Estonia.
 Functioning as an umbrella organisation for Estonian partner institutions, the Center is creating strategic international partnerships in the field of contemporary art.
 Founded in 2012, ECADC receives ongoing financial support from Estonian Ministry of Culture and Estonian Cultural Endowment.
 Team members are based in New York and Tallinn, Estonia.
 In collaboration with its partner organisations, ECADC aims to develop a sustainable infrastructure for contemporary art that would lead to further internationalisation of the field.
 As of autumn 2019, ECADC operates the multifunctional Kai Art Center at the seaside Noblessner harbour complex in Tallinn.